CiscoDevNet/roomdevices-macros-samples/USB Mode Version 2/readme.md

 - Compatible USB Capture Device

 ## How does the script work
 USB Mode modify's your Room Devices base configuration in order to route your devices Selfview Video Feed and Microphone Audio data to a compatible USB capture card.
-Your system's base configuration is stored each time USB Mode is enabled in a separate script and is fully restored when disabling USB mode
+Your system's base configuration is stored each time USB Mode is enabled in a separate script and is fully restored when disabling USB mode.

+While USB mode is enabled, the Room Device is placed in an Infinite Do Not Disturb state,

 ## Author(s)
 - Project Lead: Enrico Conedera